vwal/duplicity-nfs-backup/README.md

 **PRE-REQUISITES: duplicity and duplicity-backup are required, nfs_automount is recommended!**

-Clone duplicity-nfs-backup to the location of your choice (here '/opt/duplicity-nfs-backup'), assign the ownership of the file **nfs_automount** to the root, and set its permissions to 700.
+Clone duplicity-nfs-backup to the location of your choice (here '/opt/duplicity-nfs-backup'), assign the ownership of the file **duplicity-nfs-backup** to the root, and set its permissions to 700.

     sudo su
     cd /opt